Basics: a glimpse into Big Data Analytics

 To define this one, we’ll have to take a few steps back and reach those definition bars we’ve screened a while bach on our blog: in essence, this field would be your liver that is trying to make sense of any alcohol you ingest.
 The harder the liquor, the more complex all those analytical processes are.

-In this case, “the liver” is tasked with making sense and representing all those streams of data, in a business-friendly way, outlining a cause-effect pattern that powers predictive results.
+In this case, “the liver” makes sense and represents all those streams of data, in a business-friendly way.
+Usually outlining a cause-effect pattern that powers predictive results.
 If you have a client spending more than 4 minutes on your product page (on average), you can predict an easy onboarding path.
 If you’re a healthcare worker and the average body temperature on the floor is above 37° Celsius – you can assume there’s an infection going on and isolation measures could be required, if you’re a stockbroker and one of your paired assets starts losing value: it’s time to sell.

 What we’re trying to say here, is that BDA results in complex procedures of examining data streams to identify valuable business input; some micro-strategy metrics that power your customer retention; hidden patterns that point at a predictive financial loss; or specific market trends that influence audience behaviour.
 Shortly put, BDA is organising structured, unstructured or data lacking a meta-model, into a collection of metrics that can help any organisation run a predictive environment and take informed business decisions.

-Big data analytics is a form of advanced analytics, which involve complex applications with elements such as predictive models, statistical algorithms and what-if analysis powered by analytics systems.
+Big data analytics is a form of advanced analytics, which involve complex applications with elements such as predictive models, statistical algorithms and what-if analysis.

 In essence, this “generally accepted” definition encapsulates the entire “why” of all this BigData processing adventure.
-Without it, there would be no purpose for eating up all that virtual ram and storage within those fluffy public clouds.
+Without it, there would be no virtual ram and storage to waste (in the cloud).

 BigData Analytics growth and evolution

-Everything started to change around the 2000s when all of us began to identify as Netizens (citizens of the internet) transforming data processing as well.
-Analytics spread across multiple warehouses with different meta-models; its variety increased faster than a doughnuts’ source and our Instant Messaging got populated with emotion symbols that brought ambiguity to every augmented piece of information.
+Things started to change around the 2000s when all of us began to identify as Netizens (citizens of the internet).
+With that new “ePassport” we redefined data processing Analytics spread across multiple warehouses with different meta-models; its variety increased faster than a doughnuts’ source and our Instant Messaging got populated with emotion symbols that brought ambiguity to every augmented piece of information.

 Previous software approaches were simply not enough and a new way of processing emerged.
 That’s when Apache Hadoop (a collection of open-source software utilities) came to rescue.
 In addition to its’ “integrated systems” approach, this BDA kit brought more openness to the table.